 When children are able to isolate different sounds within spoken words.
 Then later they can attach those sounds to symbols (letters).
 This is the beginning of learning to read and spell words.

-Phonemic Awareness is so important that by the end of kindergarten your child will be expected to recognize and produce rhyming words.
-They will be able to identify how many syllables are in spoken words and change the sound in a 3-letter word to make a new word.
+Phonemic Awareness is so important that by the end of kindergarten, your child will be expected to isolate and pronounce the initial, medial vowel, and final phonemes (sounds) in three-phoneme (consonant-vowel-consonant, or CVC) words.
+They also will need to be able to add or substitute individual phonemes (sounds) in simple, one-syllable words to make new words.

 Here Are Some Examples of These Standards …

 - Car, far, and star are rhyming words.
 Phonemic awareness is the ability of the child to identify that these words sound similar at the end of the word.

 - Syllables are broken up by how many vowels sound the words are broken up to create a word, such as Lucas, Lu/Cas, 2 syllables.

 - The last standard given is taking the word “bat” and changing it by changing 1 sound.
 You might say to your child “What if we change the word bat by replacing the /b/ sound with a /c/ sound.
 What is the new word?”
 Phonemic Awareness is your child’s ability to come up with the word “cat”.

 I was in a reading training last fall and the instructor said “You’ll know it’s a phonemic awareness exercise if you can do it in the dark”.
 This is because phonemic awareness is only about hearing the sounds.
 But the newest research questions that just because it can be done in the dark, should it?

 Research shows that the sooner we can begin incorporating letters within phonemic awareness helps support children and their ability to learn to read and spell.
 There are a lot of ways to practice phonemic awareness with and without letters.
 Just keep in mind that adding letters does make the activity a phonics activity as well.